 Giving birth is a major event that impacts every facet of life involved.
-Although it many take time for their bodies to adjust, mothers with Type 1 who breastfeed can require less insulin and better manage their diabetes (Steube, Diabetes Voice).
+Although it may take time for their bodies to adjust, mothers with type 1 who breastfeed can require less insulin and better manage their diabetes (Steube, Diabetes Voice).

 American Academy of Pediatrics: Breastfeeding FAQs